Travel vaccinations

 Why should I get vaccinated before I travel?

-Many infectious diseases are uncommon in Australia, due to widespread vaccination and other public health measures.
-This is not the case in many other countries.
+Many infectious diseases are rare in Australia, due to widespread vaccination and other public health measures.

-These infections can cause serious illness, even in people who are usually fit and healthy.
+These infections can cause serious illness even in people who are usually healthy.
 Sometimes they can be life-threatening.
 If you return to Australia with an infectious disease, you may also put other people at risk.

 People who are pregnant, babies and young children, older people and people with a weakened immune system have a higher risk of infection when travelling.
 For these people, getting vaccinated before travelling is even more important.

-Some countries require you to be vaccinated against certain diseases before you can visit.
-If you do not have the required vaccinations, they may refuse your entry, or require you to have the vaccination(s) at the border.
+Some countries require proof of vaccination against certain diseases before you can visit.
+If you do not have the required vaccinations, they may refuse your entry or require you to have the vaccination(s) at the border.
 Talk to your doctor about which vaccines or boosters you may need before you travel.

 Which vaccines do I need before travel?